Table of Contents

 2.5 Create Your Lead Magnet

-What I was just explaining in the previous paragraph was conversion rate optimization for your content.
+In the previous paragraph, I explained your content’s conversion rate optimization.
 But you’ll want your whole website to be optimized.
-So now, I’ll show you how to do site-wide conversion rate optimization.
+So now, I’ll show you how to optimize the site-wide conversion rate.

 That means you’re going to try that more of the traffic that visits your site, sign up for your email list.
 You’ll do this by creating a lead magnet.